 Education City Station will connect with a long-distance rail network, the statement said.

 The two stations will be "modern" buildings and serve as transfer points to different metro lines or other transportation modes, such as long-distance rail, the statement added.

 The contract is valued at roughly QR5.1bn ($1.4bn), $500m of which corresponds to civil engineering and the rest to electromechanical and architectural work.

 This contract strengthens the presence of OHL Construction in Qatar, where it currently runs the Medical and Research Centre of Sidra.

-The company added that the GCC region are "of strategic importance" and is also working on the Jamal Abdul Nasser viaduct in Kuwait and a high-speed railway between Makkah and Madinah.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The company added that the GCC region are "of strategic importance" and is also working on the Jamal Abdul Nasser viaduct in Kuwait and a high-speed railway between Makkah and Madinah.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.